 Researchers investigated the promise of Zoo U to increase social and emotional learning with 47 children aged 7-11, while wait-listed students constituted a control group.
 Study participants were recruited nationally via parenting and educational listservs and social media sites.
 Parents completed an eligibility questionnaire that included a demographic survey and the parent rating scales of the Behavior Assessment System for Children, Second Edition (BASC-2; Reynolds and Kamphaus, 2004.)
 Students in the treatment group had statistically significant improvement in impulse control, social initiation, and emotion regulation from pre-intervention to post-intervention.
 The wait-list control did not improve significantly in any of the six core social skills.
 To validate the scoring algorithms for Zoo U, 3C conducted iterative field tests with a total of 526 students 3rd and 4th graders in 27 classrooms across 12 states.
 Student performance on Zoo U was related in meaningful and expected ways to the independent teacher reports of social, behavioral, and academic adjustment at school.
 Scoring algorithms continue to be refined and integrated into the software.

 Centervention was founded in 2015 as a spin out of 3C Institute to commercialize Zoo U and other online programs that use gameplay to improve behavior and social and emotional skills for students in elementary and middle school.
 Educators can purchase subscriptions that offer access to all Centervention programs or individual licenses for each program.
 In 2018, Centervention developed Zoo Academy, a game-based behavior and social skills assessment for K-1, with a grant from the National Science Foundation.
-Over 23,000 students have now played Zoo U, and Zoo U and other Centervention programs are used in over 5,000 schools in the United States—including districts in Washington, North Carolina, California, Georgia—and Florida, and in several countries.
+As of 2020, 40,000 students have played Zoo U, and Zoo U and other Centervention programs are used in over 10,000 schools in the United States including districts in Washington, North Carolina, California, Georgia, and Florida, and in several countries.